citusdata/citus_docs/get_started/concepts.rst

 To balance the needs of short and long tasks, Citus uses :ref:`executor_slow_start_interval`.
 That setting specifies a delay between connection attempts for the tasks in a multi-shard query.
 When a query first queues tasks, the tasks can acquire just one connection.
-At the end of the each interval, Citus increases the number of simultaneous connections it will open.
+At the end of each interval where there are pending connections, Citus increases the number of simultaneous connections it will open.
 The slow start behavior can be disabled entirely with :ref:`force_max_query_parallelization`.

 When a task finishes using a connection, the worker pool will hold the connection open for later.
 Caching the connection avoids the overhead of